-As with all laxatives, DULCOLAX should not be taken on a continuous daily basis for more than five days without investigating the cause of constipation.
+As with all laxatives, bisacodyl should not be taken on a continuous daily basis for more than five days without investigating the cause of constipation.

 Prolonged excessive use may lead to fluid and electrolyte imbalance and hypokalaemia.

-Stimulant laxatives including DULCOLAX do not help with weight loss (see section 5.1 Pharmacodynamic properties).
+Stimulant laxatives (including bisacodyl) do not help with weight loss (see section 5.1 Pharmacodynamic properties).

 Patients may experience haematochezia (blood in stool) that is generally mild and self-limiting.

 If the symptoms worsen during the use of the medicinal product, a doctor or pharmacist should be consulted.